cfsamson/rfi-serde-byte-repr/README.md

 TOML: bytes = [116, 101, 115, 116, 105, 110, 103]
 ```

-This adapter let's you control how the bytes are represented by wrapping a serializer like this:
+This adapter lets you control how the bytes are represented by wrapping a serializer like this:

 ```rust
 #[derive(Serialize, Deserialize)]